Curtis Granderson

 Ethnicity: African-American

 Curtis Granderson is an American professional baseball player.
-He was an outfielder, who played for the Detroit Tigers, the New York Yankees, the New York Mets, the Los Angeles Dodgers, the Toronto Blue Jays, the Milwaukee Brewers, and the Miami Marlins of Major League Baseball (MLB).
+An outfielder, he played for the Detroit Tigers, the New York Yankees, the New York Mets, the Los Angeles Dodgers, the Toronto Blue Jays, the Milwaukee Brewers, and the Miami Marlins of Major League Baseball (MLB).
 He has founded the Grand Kids Foundation, for the education of inner-city children in the U.S., and served as an ambassador for Major League Baseball International.
-He is nicknamed “Grandyman.”
+He is nicknamed the “Grandyman.”

 Curtis’ paternal grandfather was Payton Granderson (the son of Payton Granderson and Leare Stomber).
 Curtis’ grandfather Payton was born in Mississippi.